-With this project, I used Python and its various packages to create and analyze Titans light curves.
-Additionally, Dr. Robert West provided IDL-based scripts to produce polarimetric data.
+With this project, I used Python and its various packages to analyze Titans light curves.
+With the help of Dr. Robert West, IDL-based scripts were also used to produce polarimetric data, aiming to elucidate the atmospheric and surface properties of the Moon.
+Through this comprehensive approach, I aim to construct a framework for exoplanet analysis by using Titan as an analog.

 This report is organized as follows.
 In Section 2, I discuss data acquisition and relevant equations, paired with pseudocode, used to calculate geometric albedo and degree of linear polarization of Titan.
 In Section 3, I present some results in the form of brightness and polarization phase curves with some basic interpretations of the observational results.
-Finally, in Section 4, I summarize the report, discussing plans moving forward in the next couple months.
+Finally, in Section 4, I summarize the report, discussion plans moving forward in the next couple months.